 If a family member is an employee paid in cash, an Employment/Income Verification Form must be completed by the employer.
 If the family member has cash earnings and is not an employee, consider the family member self-employed and subject to the provisions in D-109.

-D-200: At-Risk Child Care
+D-200: Low-Income Child Care

-D-201: Eligibility for At-Risk Child Care
+D-201: Eligibility for Low-Income Child Care

-A child is eligible for At-Risk child care if the following conditions are met at initial eligibility determination and at eligibility redetermination:
+A child is eligible for Low-Income child care if the following conditions are met at initial eligibility determination and at eligibility redetermination:

 The child’s family income does not exceed 85 percent of the SMI, and:

-child care is required for the child’s parent to work or attend a job training or educational program for a combination of at least an average of 25 hours per week for a single-parent family or 50 hours per week for a two-parent family;
+child care is required for the child’s parent to work or attend a job training or educational program for a combination of at least an average of 25 hours per week for a single-parent family or 50 hours per week for a two-parent family; or

+the parent is engaged in job search, including registration in Work-in-Texas.com.

 Rule Reference: §809.50(a)